 Though blacked out, he was able to safely bring his vehicle to a stop, avoiding collision;

-All objective tests (x-ray, MRI, angiogram) ordered by initial medical providers came back normal (as did all the objective tests later ordered by Lawlor);
+All objective tests (x-ray, MRI, angio-gram) ordered by initial medical providers came back normal (as did аll the objective tests later ordered by Lawlor); Though complaining of neck pain, he did not immediately fill a prescription given by the nurse the day of the incident; He decided within two days of the incident that hе would sue Case;

-Although testifying that he had daily headaches and discomfort in his neck every two weeks, at the time of trial, he had not seen a healthcare provider or taken prescription medication for over two years.
+His deposition testimony indicating left arm pain and numbness contradicted his representation to Lawlor that the pain and numbness were in his right arm; He had preexisting head and neck injuries from two previous car accidents and his head being struck by a baseball bat; Although testifying that he had daily headaches and discomfort in his neck every two weeks, at the time of trial, he had not seen a healthcare provider or taken prescription medication for over two years.

 [¶ 10.]
-Implicit in the jury verdict are findings that Fechner's claim of injury was not trustworthy and, therefore, Lawlor's opinion was of no value.
-These findings fall within the jury's purview and, viewing the evidence and inferences most favorably for Case, there is substantial support for such findings.
-We conclude that the trial court did not abuse its discretion by denying Fechner's motion for judgment notwithstanding verdict.
+Implicit in the jury verdict are findings that Fechner’s claim of injury was not trustworthy and, therefore, Lawlor’s opinion was of no value.
+These findings fall within the jury’s purview and, viewing the evidence and inferences most favorably for Case, there is substantial support for such findings.
+We conclude that the trial court did not abuse its discretion by denying Fechner’s motiоn for judgment notwithstanding verdict.

 NEW TRIAL

 [¶ 12.]
-Fechner moved for a new trial under SDCL 15-6-59(a)(1), (2), (5), (6) and (7), claiming: irregularity in the proceedings; misconduct of the jury; inadequate damages; insufficiency of the evidence; and, error of law.
+Fechner moved for a new trial under SDCL 15-6-59(a)(l), (2), (5), (6) and (7), claiming: irregularity in the proceedings; misconduct of the jury; inadequate damages; insufficiеncy of the evidence; and, error of law.

 IRREGULARITY IN THE PROCEEDINGS

-The expression "`irregularity in the proceedings' ... relates generally to departures by the court, during the trial of a case, from the due and orderly method of disposition of a case...."
-58 AmJur2d New Trial § 96 (1989).
+The expression “ ‘irregularity in the proceedings’ ... relates generally to departures by the court, during the trial of a case, from the due and orderly method of disposition of a case.... ” 58 AmJur2d New Trial § 96 (1989).
 In South Dakota this concept includes misconduct on the part of the court (State v.
-Eloe, 59 S.D.
-440, 240 N.W.
+Eloe,59 S.D.
+440 ,240 N.W.
 486 (1932)), the attorneys (Voegeli v.
-Schultz, 67 S.D.
-538, 295 N.W.
-493)), and the parties (Poe v.
-Arch, 26 S.D.
-291, 128 N.W.
+Schultz,67 S.D.
+538 ,295 N.W.
+493 )), and the parties (Poe v.
+Arch,26 S.D.
+291 ,128 N.W.
 166 (1910)).

 Bakker v.
-Irvine, 519 N.W.2d 41, 46 (S.D.
-1994).
+Irvine,

 [¶ 13.]
-Fechner's new trial motion failed to point out any misconduct by the court, counsel, or the parties.
+Fechner’s new trial motion failed to point out any misconduct by the court, counsel, or the parties.
 Rather, he alleged that juror misconduct constituted irregularity in the proceedings.
 We find no basis for that proposition.
-Irregularity in the proceedings and misconduct of the jury are separate, distinct grounds for a new trial.
-SDCL 15-6-59(a)(1) and (2).
-Fechner's allegation of irregularity is unsupported and untenable.
+Irregularity in the proceedings and misconduct of the jury are separаte, distinct grounds for a new trial.
+SDCL 15-6-59(a)(l) and (2).
+Fechner’s allegation of irregularity is unsupported and untenable.
 The trial court did not abuse its discretion in denying the motion for new trial on this ground.

 MISCONDUCT OF THE JURY